RezaShahrestani/programme/courses/Pre-Course/Self-Study/readme.md

 ## Submitting your preparation

 Before the first Sunday session, you must have completed all the steps listed above.
-You then need to make your freeCodeCamp profile public - [Video here to show you how to do this](https://www.loom.com/share/019547eab49e4e198fd2d24f6cb27d3c) - and post a link to your profile in your class Slack channel.
+You then need to make your freeCodeCamp profile public - [Video here to show you how to do this](https://www.loom.com/share/019547eab49e4e198fd2d24f6cb27d3c) - and post a link to your profile in your team Slack channel.
 If you do not do this before the first Sunday session, you will not be able to continue with the course.

-## What if?
+## FAQ

 - If you have completed all these parts already, just continue further with the certifications.
 You are here to learn after all and you are entering a journey of self-teaching!

 - If you have not completed the steps listed above from the `Responsive Web Design` ceritification and the `JavaScript Algorithms and Data Structures` certification by the time of the first Sunday session, you will not be able to continue with the course.

 - Stuck or need help?
-Please use your class Slack channel to ask for help from your fellow students.
-Asking for help, explaining the problems you have, and sharing your own knowledge with your fellow students are all very important to succeed in HackYourFuture, so start practicing right now!
+Please use your team Slack channel to ask for help from your fellow trainees.
+Asking for help, explaining the problems you have, and sharing your own knowledge with your fellow trainees are all very important skills to succeed in HackYourFuture, so start practicing right now!